 This series isn’t to suggest that you throw out all your toxic possessions and replace them with non-toxic ones.
 I mean, if you can afford to do that, that’s great for you.
 But this series is intended more as an educational, informative exercise.
 So, the next time you head out to buy some detergent, you know exactly what to watch out for, what is safe for you, and what your options are.

 PHEW!
 Lifestyle changes are never easy, but with enough information and persistence, it can definitely be done.
 For some further, detailed reading, you may enjoy this.

-Hope you find this guide useful.
+Hope you find this post useful.
 Please share it across your networks.
 Cheers to good health!